LukasDrothler/fastapiutils/README.md

 ## Configuration

-The package uses clean configuration classes for easy setup.
+The package uses direct parameters for easy setup.
 See the documentation for detailed configuration options.